wlonestar/Toyc-Kit/README.md

-# Toyc - A C Subset Compiler, Interpreter and REPL
+# Toyc-Kit - A C Subset Compiler, Interpreter and REPL

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Overview

-Toyc is a project focused on simplifying the complexities of the C programming language while providing a platform for learning about compiler construction principles and delving into LLVM Intermediate Representation (**LLVM IR**).
+Toyc-Kit is a project focused on simplifying the complexities of the C programming language while providing a platform for learning about compiler construction principles and delving into LLVM Intermediate Representation (**LLVM IR**).
 It offers a compiler, an interpreter and a REPL tailored to the needs of learners and enthusiasts in the field.

 ## Features